Extension-lifting Bijections for Oriented Matroids: Relation with Orientation Activity and Active Bijections

+We conclude this section with a discussion of {\em activity classes} of an oriented matroid $M$.
+An intrinsic definition can be given using the {\em active decomposition} of an orientation \cite{GLV_AB2b}, a counterpart of the aforementioned active decomposition with respect to a basis.
+However, for the sake of brevity, we define an activity class to be the collection of $2^{\iota(B)+ \epsilon(B)}$ orientations

+for a basis $B$.
+In this way, the active bijection can be viewed as a bijection between bases and activity classes of $M$, and thus activity classes play a similar role for active bijections as $(\sigma,\sigma^*)$-compatible orientations play for ours.
+This illustrates another difference between the two bijections: we are not aware of an analogue of such notion for general $(\sigma,\sigma^*)$ in our setting.

-On the other hand, a set of lexicographic data induces a circuit signature $\sigma_{(<,s)}$ (a dual construction gives a cocircuit signature): let $\underline{C}$ be a circuit of $\underline{M}$, and let $e$ be the minimal element in $C$ with respect to $<$, then we set $\sigma_{(<,s)}(\underline{C})$ to be the unique signed circuit $C$ supported on $\underline{C}$ such that $C(e)=s(e)$.
-The lifting (respectively, extension) of $M$ given by that circuit (respectively, cocircuit) signature is the {\em lexicographic extension (respectively, lifting)} induced by that lexicographic data.
-If $\sigma$ and $\sigma^*$ are circuit and cocircuit signatures induced by the same lexicographic data, then a $(\sigma,\sigma^*)$-compatible orientation is called a {\em circuit-cocircuit minimal orientation} in \cite{Bac_PO} and an {\em active fixed and dual-active fixed (re)orientation} in \cite{GLV_AB2b}.
-We have the following simple observation relating these compatible orientations and activity classes.
+Nonetheless, we describe an instance where our bijections can deduce something about activity.
+Given a pair $(\sigma,\sigma^*)$ induced by the lifting and extension with respect to the same lexicographic data, a $(\sigma,\sigma^*)$-compatible orientation is called a {\em circuit-cocircuit minimal orientation} in \cite{Bac_PO} and an {\em active fixed and dual-active fixed (re)orientation} in \cite{GLV_AB2b}.
+We have the following observation relating these compatible orientations and activity classes.